testdouble/backbone-fixins/README.md

 ## application-wide configuration

-Backbone-fixins has a handful of global configuration options that can be set by passing a configuration object to `Backbone.fixins.configure()`.
+Backbone-fixins has a handful of global configuration options that can be set by passing a configuration object to `Backbone.Fixins.configure()`.
 Current application-wide options include:

 * `defaultTemplateLocator` - *function(view)* - given a view, find the *locator* of the template. (default: "templates/view_name_in_snake_case")
 * `templateFunction` - *function(locator)* - given a locator, return a  compiled template function (default: the function at `JST[locator]`)